Merging stellar-mass binary black holes: Expected properties of merging systems

 \subsubsection{Orbital eccentricities}

-The orbital eccentricities of merging black hole binaries may contain information about their past \citep{MandelOShaughnessy:2010}.
+The orbital eccentricities of merging black-hole binaries may contain information about their previous evolution \citep{MandelOShaughnessy:2010}.
 Because gravitational waves are very efficient at damping out orbital eccentricity, isolated binaries are expected to merge on circular orbits.
 Dynamically formed systems may, however, retain detectable eccentricities at merger if their orbits are very tight at formation: the periapsis of a highly eccentric binary would need to be $\lesssim 10^4$ km in order for the eccentricity to exceed 0.1 when the gravitational-wave frequency reaches the minimum of the detector sensitivity band at 10 Hz.
-Dynamical formation of very tight binaries may be possible through two-body captures in Galactic nuclei \citep{OLeary:2008} \citep[but see][]{Tsang:2013}; in some hierarchical triples evolving through the Lidov-Kozai mechanism \citep[e.g.,][]{AntoniniPerets:2012}; or through close captures during three-body interactions \citep{Samsing:2014, Rodriguez:2018}.
+Dynamical formation of very tight binaries may be possible through two-body captures in Galactic nuclei \citep[][but see \cite{Tsang:2013}]{OLeary:2008}; in some hierarchical triples evolving through the Lidov-Kozai mechanism \citep[e.g.,][]{AntoniniPerets:2012}; or through close captures during three-body interactions \citep{Samsing:2014, Rodriguez:2018}.
+We discussed the exciting indications of possible measurements of non-zero eccentricity \citep{RomeroShaw:2021} in section \ref{sec:GWevents}.